Line integral: Complex line integral

 The integral is then the limit of this Riemann sum as the lengths of the subdivision intervals approach zero.

 If the parametrization γ is continuously differentiable, the line integral can be evaluated as an integral of a function of a real variable:

 When L is a closed curve (initial and final points coincide), the line integral is often denoted $\oint_L f(z)\,dz,$ sometimes referred to in engineering as a cyclic integral.

+To establish a complete analogy with the line integral of a vector field, one must go back to the definition of differentiability in multivariable calculus.
+The gradient is defined from Riesz representation theorem, and inner products in complex analysis involve conjugacy (the gradient of a function $\gamma$ at some $z\in\mathbb{C}$ would be $\overline{\gamma'(z)}$, and the complex inner product would attribute twice a conjugate to $\gamma'$ in the vector field definition of a line integral).